dchen1-greendotcorp/FunctionDurableAppTest/Readme.md

 ### 5. Http trigger Send events with client.RaiseEventAsync

 ### 6. Using infinity while loop and cancellation token including timer to controll the Orchestrator running status

+### 7. Using client.GetStatusAsync(instanceId, true, true) to check Orchestrator status.